 How to Prepare for Your Exam

-You need to know if you have medical insurance, vision plan coverage or both.
-Medical insurance usually does not cover “wellness/refractive” exams for glasses or contact lenses.
-Vision plans will cover exams for glasses or contacts, but usually cannot be used for red eyes, floaters, or other medical eye health problems.
-Please bring your insurance cards with you.
+You need to know if you have medical insurance coverage, vision plan protection, or both.
+Medical insurance coverage usually does not cover “wellness/refractive” tests for glasses or contact lenses.
+Vision plans will cover examinations for glasses or contacts, but normally can not be utilized for red eyes, floaters, or other medical eye illnesses.